-There are similarities on Day 1 of lease accounting compliance.
-In other words, initial compliance with lease accounting standards represents similarities and efficiencies between compliance with the two entities.
+There are many similarities on Day 1 of lease accounting compliance.
 However, moving forward the difference methodologies may represent significant implementation issues for dual reporters.
 These entities will need to maintain different processes and controls for each to comply with the diverse reporting requirements.

 For a successful approach to lease accounting compliance, international companies with an obligation to report using multiple methodologies need a comprehensive lease accounting software solution that can track and calculate the data necessary for compliance reporting.
-Accounting Today recommends including key IFRS 16 requirements in software evaluation to ensure support for IFRS 16 requirements, and recommends software vendors demo IFRS 16 features.
-This is a preventative measure to confirm functionality and identify software vendors that do not have a viable product offering yet.
+Quality lease accounting software vendors should be able to demo IFRS 16 functionality along with ASC 842, and if dual reporting is a requirement, don’t forget to ask about functional currency capability.
+The two usually go hand in hand.
 To schedule a software demo with CoStar today, click here or call 888-823-3209.